-Teruel has an important historic and artistic heritage, in particular its Mudejar architecture which has been recognized by UNESCO as a World Heritage Site.
-Spanish people and institutions are highly sensitive for the preservation of their cultural heritage and getting permits to work in Teruel requires strict adherence to Spanish rules of excavation and respect of the local law, culture and history.
-This project is in its second year, and we plan to continue and work at the site for years to come.
-Students at this field school represent the project, both while on and off site.
-Misbehaviour by any project staff reflect badly on us and may prevent the renewal of research permits.
+This project is in its first year, and we plan to continue and work at the site for years to come.
+Students at this field school represent the project both on and off site.
+Misbehaviour by any project staff reflect badly on the entire project and may prevent the renewal of research permits.

-Students who violate Spanish authorities' excavation regulations, disrespect Spanish law or culture, or disrespect the dead will be subject for removal from the project.
-We are at Teruel's project to observe and to learn, to enrich ourselves and the public, to study and appreciate the diversity of human culture past and present.
+Students who violate Spanish authorities' forensic work regulations, disrespect Spanish law or culture, or disrespect the dead will be subject for removal from the project.
+Students are expected to observe and to learn, to enrich themselves with the diversity of cultures and different pace, values and ethics of a small Spanish town.